Retinoblastoma in Children

 - Laser therapy or photocoagulation.
 A laser is used to destroy the blood supply to the tumor.
 This is used on some smaller tumors.

 - Surgery.
 In some cases, surgery may be done to remove the eye.
 This is called enucleation.
 This is not needed for all retinoblastomas.
 They eye socket and eye are replaced with an implant and artificial eye.

 - Chemotherapy.
-Anti-cancer medicines may be given into a vein (IV) or by mouth (systemic).
+Anti-cancer medicines may be given into a vein (IV), by mouth (systemic), or directly into an artery that feeds the eye.
 The medicines may reduce the size of the tumor so that other treatments can work better.

 - Thermotherapy.
-Light is used to destroy cancer cells.
+Laser light is used to destroy cancer cells.
 This may be used for some small tumors.
 Or, it may be used with chemotherapy or radiation for larger tumors.

 - Cryotherapy.
 A tool is used to freeze and kill the cancer cells.

 - Supportive care.
 Treatment can cause side effects.
 Medicines and other treatments can be used for pain, fever, infection, and nausea and vomiting.

 - Clinical trials.
 Ask your child's healthcare provider if there are any treatments being tested that may work well for your child.